USEPA/CMAQ/DOCS/Release_Notes/Z-coords for ACMcloud.md

 ![aso4j](vertical_profile_aso4j.PNG)

 Figure 1: Vertical profiles of ASO4j on June 6, 2011 at 13Z.
-"Base" is CMAQv5.2.1, and "New" is CMAQv5.3. ("Prev" is a previous sensitivity simulation that had an error that affected mass conservation).
+"Base" is CMAQv5.2.1, and "New" is CMAQv5.3.

 ## Affected Files
 CCTM/src/cloud/acm_ae6/acmcld.f